XYAKANYAA/Science-of-the-Obvious-Millennium-Class-Challenges/README.md

 4. Generated results will populate the `/data`, `/validation`, and `/visuals` folders
 5. Use `geometry/FRAMEWORK.md` as a reference for representational structures
 ---
-### 📐 XYAKANYAA XA Ratio
+### 📐 XYAKANYAA - XA Consciousness Constant
 **Formula:**
 ```
 XA = (φ · c²) / h ≈ 2.19 × 10⁵⁰ Hz/kg
 ```
-This ratio is used to stabilize phi-recursive density patterns across scale.
+This constant is used to stabilize phi-recursive density patterns across scale.
 Defined in `geometry/xa_constant.py`
 > Not asserted as fundamental; it is an operational reference within this representational system.
 ---